Amazingren/SemanIR/README.md

 - [ ] The ...

 ## Introduction
-It is widely acknowledged that capturing non-local information among input images is crucial for effective image restoration (IR).
-However, fully incorporating such global cues into transformer-based methods can be computationally expensive, particularly when dealing with large input images or patches.
-Furthermore, it is assumed that the attention mechanism within the transformer considers numerous unnecessary cues from unrelated objects or regions.
-In response to these challenges, we introduce the K-Graph Transformer (KGT) for IR in this paper.
-Specifically, KGT treats image features within a given window as the nodes of a graph.
-Instead of establishing connections among all the nodes, the proposed K-Graph Constructor creates a sparse yet representative K-Graph that connects only the essential nodes flexibly.
-Then the K-Graph Attention Block is proposed within each KGT layer to conduct the self-attention operation only among these selected nodes with linear computational complexity.
-Extensive experimental results validate that the proposed KGT outperforms state-of-the-art methods on various benchmark datasets both quantitatively and qualitatively.
+Image Restoration (IR), a classic low-level vision task, has witnessed significant advancements through deep models that effectively model global information.
+Notably, the emergence of Vision Transformers (ViTs) has further propelled these advancements.
+When computing, the self-attention mechanism, a cornerstone of ViTs, tends to encompass all global cues, even those from semantically unrelated objects or regions.
+This inclusivity introduces computational inefficiencies, particularly noticeable with high input resolution, as it requires processing irrelevant information, thereby impeding efficiency.
+Additionally, for IR, it is commonly noted that small segments of a degraded image, particularly those closely aligned semantically, provide particularly relevant information to aid in the restoration process, as they contribute essential contextual cues crucial for accurate reconstruction.
+To address these challenges, we propose boosting IR's performance by sharing the key semantics via Transformer for IR (\ie, SemanIR) in this paper.
+Specifically, SemanIR initially constructs a sparse yet comprehensive key-semantic dictionary within each transformer stage by establishing essential semantic connections for every degraded patch.
+Subsequently, this dictionary is shared across all subsequent transformer blocks within the same stage.
+This strategy optimizes attention calculation within each block by focusing exclusively on semantically related components stored in the key-semantic dictionary.
+As a result, attention calculation achieves linear computational complexity within each window.
+Extensive experiments across 6 IR tasks confirm the proposed SemanIR's state-of-the-art performance, quantitatively and qualitatively showcasing advancements.

 ## How to Use the Code?
 - Environments Preparation: